16-Month ABSN Nursing School in Salt Lake City — Sandy from GCU¹

 Why Choose GCU as Your Accelerated BSN Program in Salt Lake City — Sandy?

-GCU’s ABSN in the heart of Salt Lake City helps you transition into nursing faster, preparing you with best practices, hands-on experience and knowledge to have a successful, rewarding career.
+GCU’s ABSN in the heart of Salt Lake City can help you transition into nursing faster, preparing you with best practices, hands-on experience and knowledge to have a career you may find rewarding.
 Nursing students at GCU receive a well-rounded education through the lens of a Christian worldview, emphasizing professionalism, critical thinking and ethical decision-making.

 Accelerated BSN Near Salt Lake City Learning Site